Adaymesa/news-summary/README.md

     $ cd path/to/news-summariser/
     $ npm run start-app

-In a third terminal, run your feature tests:
+In a third terminal, run your feature tests

     $ cd path/to/news-summariser/
     $ npm run test-features